Milda-Grabyte/Rick-and-Morty-database-Milda-Grabyte/README.md

 - [x] Favicon
 - [x] A few animations and external links for better user experience

-I hope you enjoy the searching experience, brought to you by a Front-end junior! :blush::computer::octocat::beers:
+I hope you enjoy the searching experience, brought to you by a junior Front-ender! :blush::computer::octocat::beers:

 ### -- By Milda Grabyte